Questions About Health & Safety

 Will there be additional opportunities for staff and students to wash hands and sanitize?

 All schools will be outfitted with additional hand sanitizing stations to encourage proper hand hygiene practices.
 Frequent hand washing breaks will also be given throughout the day and at specific times, such as before and after meals, to ensure that everyone is contributing to a healthy environment.

 We have increased daily cleaning and disinfecting intervals to ensure that we maintain a safe environment for our staff, students and visitors.
 Our custodial staff will follow the guidance of the Centers for Disease Control to implement effective disinfection procedures that will help limit the spread of COVID-19.
 Occupied areas of the school buildings will be cleaned after each learning session and disinfected as required.
 High-touch surfaces such as faucets, bathroom fixtures, and door handles will be cleaned continuously throughout the day and disinfected each evening.
 Sharing of supplies and materials will be restricted, and staff will be instructed to clean any shared items before and after use.
 Buses used to transport students must be cleaned/disinfected daily.
 High contact spots must be wiped down between am/pm runs.

 What happens if a student/staff member is suspected of having COVID-19?

 School nurses will have systems in place to screen students and staff who exhibit COVID-19 symptoms.
 Those individuals will be kept in a room separate from the nurse’s office that is designated for isolation.
 If their symptoms require further evaluation, they will need to leave the building.
-If the school district is notified that a staff member/student has tested positive for COVID-19, the Director of Student Support Services will work with the Chautauqua County Health Department to ensure all protocols relative to contact tracing and notification are followed.
+If the school district is notified that a staff member/student has tested positive for COVID-19, the Director of Student Support Services will work with the Chautauqua County Health Department to ensure all protocols relative to contact tracing and quarantine are followed.